 This happened yesterday morning and I’ve been thinking about it for over 24 hours now.
 It’s weighing heavy on my mind.

 Did I do the right thing?
 When is it okay to call the police?
-What if I was the drunk and an African American male stopped to assist?
-What are the chances he would have called police?

 Please share your comments below.